lambdaschoolcoursework/build-a-web-api-sprint-challenge/readme.md

 **Describe Middleware.**

-Middleware increases the functionality of Express.
+Middleware extends the functionality of Express.

 **Describe a Resource.**